 There are a number of funding opportunities, through the Student Government Association (SGA), Graduate Student Council (GSC), Student Activities, and Toulouse Graduate School, available to most registered student organizations.
 Each fund has its own eligibility criteria, application procedures, funding guidelines, and deadlines.
 Questions about a specific fund should be directed to the appropriate funding entity.

-SGA's Eagle's Nest Fund for student org programming (on-campus events, projects, and services) that benefits the student body
+SGA's Eagle's Nest Fund for student org events that are on-campus and open to the student body

 SGA's Raupe Travel Grant for student org and undergraduate student conference travel that benefits the student body